wp-plugins/user-admin-simplifier/readme.txt

 Install User Admin Simplifier either via the WordPress.org plugin directory, or by uploading the files to your server That’s it.
 You’re ready to go!

+Note: while you can simplify your own admin menu, the plugin does not let you remove its own menu for yourself. this prevents the possibility of locking yourself out entirely.

 == Frequently Asked Questions ==

 =What questions do you have?=